|Nutrition Facts (per serving)|

 A very popular cheese originating in Greece; feta does not melt well but is a wonderful addition to soups and salads, in pasta dishes, and sprinkled on flatbreads with some Greek olives and tomatoes.

 - Large stainless steel or other nonreactive pot

 - Thermometer (cheese, candy, or digital meat thermometers all work here)

 - Cheese knife or another long-bladed knife such as a bread knife

 - Cheesecloth or butter muslin

-- 2 3/4 teaspoons vinegar (white or cider vinegar, divided)
+2 1/2 teaspoons vinegar (white or cider vinegar)

 Pour the milk into a large pot.
-Place the pot in a sink and fill the sink with hot water up to 3/4 of the way up the sides of the pot.
+Place the pot in a sink, filling the sink with hot water 3/4 up the sides of the pot.
 Alternatively, you can put the pot full of milk into an even larger pot of hot water.
 What you're after is a double-boiler effect of very gradually heating the milk—you don't want to put the pot of milk over direct heat.

 Heat the milk slowly to 86 F.

-Gently stir in the Mesophilic starter culture.
+Gently stir in the mesophilic starter culture.
 Keep the mixture at 86 F for 1 hour.
-I find it easiest to take the pot out of the surrounding hot water during this hour.
-It maintains its heat fairly well but tends to overheat if left in the hot water.
+It's typically best to take the pot out of the surrounding hot water during this hour.
+It maintains the heat fairly well but tends to overheat if left in the hot water.